-“To Attain the All” would have been one of the first thirteen episodes of the new Star Trek series, Phase II, before it was canceled and its tentative pilot, “In Thy Image,” was rewritten to become The Motion Picture.
+“To Attain the All” would have been one of the first thirteen episodes of the new Star Trek series, Phase II, before it was canceled and its tentative pilot, “In Thy Image”, rewritten to become The Motion Picture.

-The story, by science-fiction author Norman Spinrad, who previously wrote “The Doomsday Machine” for The Original Series, was centered on a mysterious being calling himself The Prince who captures the Enterprise and challenges its crew to attain the knowledge of an ancient race.
+The story, by science-fiction author Norman Spinrad, who also wrote “The Doomsday Machine”, was centered on a mysterious being calling himself The Prince who captures the Enterprise and challenges its crew to attain the knowledge of an ancient race.